infinise/grunt-svgsheet/README.md

 # grunt-svgsheet

-> Creates a sprite sheet out of SVGs.
+Creates a sprite sheet out of SVGs by actually re-positioning the individual SVGs on the sheet, rather than using `<symbol>` or `<defs>`.
+Also creates CSS and demo HTML files using EJS templates.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`